Benjamin Levine

 Research area: His research focuses on mobile health (mHealth) technologies to support dietary behavior change and chronic disease management among food-insecure populations.
 He currently coordinates the Aging and Diversity Lab and conducts research in Brazil on the barriers faced by food-insecure individuals when using health apps.

-With support from the Personalized Nutrition Initiative Travel Award, he will attend and present at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
+He attended and presented at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
 His poster is titled “The Role of Nutrition Apps in Improving and Managing Diabetes and Hypertension in a Food-Insecure Population in Brazil”.

 Ananthan Nambiar